Omni Calculator logo

 Why does electronegativity decrease down the group?

-As you move down the group in the periodic table, the number of electron shells of an atom increase, furthering the distance between the nucleus and outermost shell.
+As you move down the group in the periodic table, the number of electron shells of an atom increases, furthering the distance between the nucleus and outermost shell.
 When the distance is increased and the shielding is also increased, it causes a decrease in nuclear attraction.

 So, when the nucleus does not have that strong of a hold, the electrons tend to drift away, in turn decreasing their capability to attract electrons towards themselves, hence decreasing electronegativity.